- Symbolism: mountain, rope, voice

 Joe didn’t want Simon to die because it would have been his fault and he felt like he was the one that deserved to die.

-In the book Touching The Void by Joe Simpson, a place or time where the main character felt very comfortable or uncomfortable, and techniques were used to help me understand the character’s reaction(s), was when Joe had fallen off the side of the cliff and was dangling by the rope which Simon was holding onto.
-This moment in the text used some important language techniques to help me understand what was Joe was feeling.
-The three uncomfortable points I found Joe was trying to portray include, his and Simon’s friendship being put the test, Joe being able to be in a situation with no control over the outcome, and lastly, the thought of having to possibly leave everything at home behind if he were to fall to his death.
+In the book Touching The Void by Joe Simpson, a place or time where the main character felt very comfortable or uncomfortable, and where techniques were used to help me understand the character’s reaction(s), was when Joe had fallen off the side of the cliff and was dangling by the rope which Simon was holding onto.
+This was a key moment in the text because while Joe’s life was practically in Simon’s hands, he was able to reflect on a lot of things while in this position.
+The three uncomfortable points I found Joe was trying to portray include his and Simon’s friendship being put the test, Joe having to be in a situation with no control over the outcome, and lastly, the thought of Simon possibly having to sacrifice himself for Joe to survive.
+This moment in the text used some important language techniques such as emotive language, syntax (sentence structure) and foreshadowing to further help me understand Joe’s thoughts and feelings and create tension and anticipation in my mind.